 - Transport Layer Security (TLS) on both, the SET side and ICP side, with the option to present a Mitel built-in or a trusted third party certificate.
 TCP/TLS encrypts signaling between SIP devices, and is recommended if you enable set-side SRTP security. - Secure Real-time Transport Protocol (SRTP) on the ICP side as well as the SET side.
-SRTP provide encryption, message authentication and integrity for the media stream between SIP devices and MBG. - As of MBG 10.1 SRTP is supported for both TeleWorker SETs and TRUNK scenarios.

-As of MBG 10.1, SIP signaling for TRUNK scenarios is supported for all of UDP or TCP or TLS transports.
+SRTP provide encryption, message authentication and integrity for the media stream between SIP devices and MBG. - As of MBG 10.1 SRTP is supported for both TeleWorker SETs and TRUNK scenarios. - As of MBG 11.0, SIP signaling for TRUNK scenarios is supported for all of UDP or TCP or TLS transports in Fixed and SRV mode.

-10 Traffic Shaping
+Traffic Shaping